 Fueled by cloud infrastructures, IoT, and analytics technology, the Business Intelligence market has seen the emergence of vendors providing advanced tools that turns massive chunks of industry data into meaningful insights for businesses.

 The global Business Intelligence market is valued at $15.64 billion in 2016 and is expected to achieve $29.48 billion by 2021.
 (1) With the current factors in the global business environment, the growth of BI will predictably increase to $147.19 billion by 2025.
 (2)

 Like it or not, you’ll have to pay attention to where the Business Intelligence market is heading and what it means for your business.
 By leveraging on the latest Business Intelligence analytics, your business will be more competitive in various areas.

 Adopting Business Intelligence spares you the frustration of crafting a marketing campaign targeting the wrong crowd.
-With massive intelligible data at your fingertips, you’ll have an insight into customer’s behavior, spending habits and needs.
-These are crucial information for a highly targeted marketing effort.
+With massive intelligible data at your fingertips, you’ll have an insight into customers’ behavior, spending habits, and needs.
+This is crucial information for a highly targeted marketing effort.

 You don’t want to be caught unaware of a sudden drop in demand for the products your company is offering.
 Business intelligence tools tapped into big data to detect abnormal patterns that can affect product sales or cost.
 Having such insight allows you to prepare for unexpected events and remain competitive.

 Implementing Business Intelligence in your organization isn’t necessarily complicated.
-Advanced BI software suites like the DataPlay integrate with platforms that you’re already familiar with, such as Excel and PowerPoint.
+Advanced BI software suites like Chartrics integrate with platforms that you’re already familiar with, such as Excel and PowerPoint.
 Such software allows you to automate business processing within your familiar working environment.